maheshsabnis/Net5TrainingDXC/readme.md

 1. USing Server App
 	- Using ASP.NET Core Features for App Development
+	- Sharing Data Across Components
+		- Pass the data using Route Parameters.
+This is actually the Route Template for Parameterized Routing
+	- What if I have exisitng .NET Class Libraries?
+Can these be direcly used in the application?
+		- Yes on Windows Machine (Proven and Tested)
 2. Using WebAssembly App
 	- Working with javascript
 		- CSharp to JS